KimbaRiRi/kimbariri.github.io/_pages/about this page.md

 - Check the passage of your gem env with "gem env" "which ruby" "which gem"
 - nano  ~/.bash_profile check where your home path is located.
 - Bundle clean --force
--  if it looks a bit messy: rm -rf ~/.gem
+- If it looks a bit messy: rm -rf ~/.gem
 - Bundle Update
 - Gem Update
 - Removing Gemfile.lock
 - Re-do Bundle Install --verbose